 Maia Hirsch

-I am an undergraduate Mechanical Engineering senior at the Technion - Israel Institute of Technology and an exchange student at Cornell University, where I conduct research at the Human Augmentation Physical Perceptual Interactions (HAPPI) Lab.
+I am a first year PhD. student in Robotics at Cornell University conducting research at the Human Augmentation Physical Perceptual Interactions (HAPPI) Lab.
 I am interested in exploring how emerging technologies and engineering design can push the boundaries of fashion and self-expression, transforming garments into functional, interactive art.

 Photo by Margaret Valera